Stuart Henry (DJ): Pirate DJ work, Radio 1 and Radio Luxembourg

-On his own Radio 1 shows, he introduced a spot which enabled the broadcaster to find missing young people and called it She's Leaving Home, after The Beatles's song She's Leaving Home from their 1967 album Sgt.
+On his Radio 1 shows, he introduced a spot which enabled the broadcaster to find missing young people, which was named She's Leaving Home, after The Beatles's song She's Leaving Home, from their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 He would encourage young people to contact the station by telephone to make their parents aware that they were safe and well.

-The opening theme music to his Radio 1 shows was Soul Finger a 1967 track recorded by the Bar Kays.
+The opening theme music to his Radio 1 shows was Soul Finger, a 1967 track recorded by the Bar Kays.
 At the peak of his career with the station, in the early seventies, his show attracted audiences regularly in excess of 11 million.

 Henry was a regular presenter on Top of the Pops.
 He presented a total of nineteen episodes between 1967 and 1969.
 The show was a victim to wiping, and as a result, only two episodes he presented (27 February 1969 and 20 March 1969) have been archived, but, three additional episodes hosted by Henry are known to exist in audio format.

-In later years with Radio 1 he began to slur his speech, caused by the early signs of the condition, multiple sclerosis, and he was eventually sacked in 1974 after which he went to work with Radio Luxembourg the following year.
+In later years with Radio 1, he began to slur his speech, an early sign of multiple sclerosis, and he was eventually sacked in 1974, after which he went to work with Radio Luxembourg the following year.
 His speech deteriorated further until his wife, Ollie, began to assist with his presentations and newsreading.
-His show became known as The Stu and Ollie Show.
-He remained at Radio Luxembourg for 12 years until 1987.
+His show became known as The Stuart and Ollie Show.
+He remained at Radio Luxembourg for twelve years until 1987.

 Personal life and death

 Henry married Ollie (1943–2020), a former model, in 1976.
-He suffered for many years with multiple sclerosis, the illness accounting for his later distinctive rather halting speech delivery.
+He suffered for many years with multiple sclerosis, the illness accounting for his later distinctive, rather halting speech delivery.
 Ollie dedicated the remaining years of their married life to care for him.
 She died on 12 August 2020, aged 77.

-Henry died on 24 November 1995 in Luxembourg.
-On 2 December 2004 he was posthumously inducted into the Radio Academy Hall of Fame, honouring his outstanding contribution to UK radio.
+Stuart Henry died on 24 November 1995 in Luxembourg.
+On 2 December 2004, he was posthumously inducted into the Radio Academy Hall of Fame, honouring his outstanding contribution to UK radio.